A detailed preview, origin, synopsis, chapter by chapter outline and description of the concept and contents of Ugonna Wachuku's up-coming new book:

 Synopsis:

-In the dramatic opening and prologue of American Galaxy, each State of the United States of America tells the story of their origins and creation in a very educative manner.
-They talk about their motto and flower and the meaning their people give to these symbols.
-Each State also mentions the part it plays in the unfolding story of the book.
-The American eagle also richly explains how it feels and what it means to be the national bird of the United States of America.
+In narrative, dramatic opening and prologue of American Galaxy, each State of United States of America tell stories of their origins and creation in enchanting, creative and educative dimensions.
+Also, each State mentions part it plays in the unfolding story of American Galaxy.
+As well, the American eagle richly explains how it feels and what it means to be United States of America's national bird.

-Using the voice of Alabama, Wyoming, Wisconsin and West Virginia, the book’s introduction explores the meaning of the Declaration of Independence; and through the actions of various American Presidents and notable citizens explains where the country is today – in terms of upholding the ideals of America’s founding fathers and nurturing mothers.
-Wachuku analyses the state of the American nation presently using those inspiring ideals that were used to establish the country.
-Consequently, the author, in the interest of the United States and all humankind, calls on all Americans to uphold and sustain those touching realities that gave birth to their beautiful country.
+Using the voice of Alabama, Wyoming, Wisconsin and West Virginia, the book’s introduction explores the meaning of the Declaration of Independence; and through actions of various American Presidents and notable citizens explains where the country is today – in terms of upholding those ideals of America’s founding fathers and nurturing mothers.
+Wachuku analyzes realities of United States of America, presently; using those inspiring ideals that were used to establish the nation.
+Consequently, the author, in interests of United States of America and all humankind, calls on all Americans to uphold and sustain those touching visions that gave birth to their beautiful country.

 I believe in my known creative awakening in relation to the betterment and merciful survival of all human beings and our earthly home.
-I believe that Richard Henry Lee's, George Washington’s, John Adams', Thomas Jefferson’s, Abraham Lincoln’s, Clara Barton's, John F. Kennedy's, Martin Luther King Jr.’s and Barack Obama's dream plus that of their cherished compatriots must be kept alive and real for all Americans and the rest of humanity.
+I believe that United States of America's pursuit of humaneness, prosperity, dignity and oneness of compatriots must be kept alive and real for all Americans and the rest of humankind.

-Surely, I would not have lived in vain, if I can only help in making Americans keep their heart-beat and focus on those soulfully rewarding and solid, humane ideals of freedom, purposeful living, compassion, care and peace (the hope of all humankind) that gave birth to their Union and Nation centuries ago.
+Surely, I would not have lived in vain, if I can only help in making Americans keep their heart-beat and focus on those soulfully rewarding and solid, humane ideals of freedom, purposeful living, compassion, care, empathy and abiding peace - the hope of all humankind - that gave birth to their Union and Nation; centuries ago.

 Contents Outline: